Station numbering: Line symbol part

-While most of the station numbering systems follow the aforementioned two styles, there is a few exceptions.
+While most of the station numbering systems follow the aforementioned two styles, there are a few exceptions.
 Shinbundang Line of Korea uses the line symbol of letter D, even though there is no notable reason preventing them from following the two popular styles presented above.
 Neo Trans, the line's operating company, mentions it is a part of their branding strategy: to emphasise the latest digital technologies applied to their railway line.
 Another group of examples of such exceptions is found among minor branch lines operated by Seibu Railway of Japan.
 One of their railway lines is the Seibu Ikebukuro Line, which has the line symbol of SI (the alphabet abbreviation of the line name).
 The Seibu Sayama Line, a branch line that splits off from Seibu Ikebukuro Line, shares the same line symbol of SI, even though its own alphabet abbreviation is not SI.

 Station symbol part

 The station symbol part is the part that identifies each station on the scale of one entire railway line.
 Therefore, there must not be any duplicated station symbols on the same railway line: no more than one station on the same railway line should have the identical station symbol.

 In most of the cases, the station symbol is a two digit number.
 The starting station of a railway line is assigned a number which is often either 00 (e.g. JR Central) or 01 (e.g. Tokyo Metro), and stations along the line are distributed sequentially ascending whole numbers (i.e. If the starting station is assigned the number 01, the first station a person traveling outwards from the starting station would encounter will be assigned the number 02, then the station after this will be assigned 03, and so on).
 However, some railway lines assign the starting station number other than 00 or 01 to prevent duplicate numbers and potential renumbering in the future.
-An example of this can be seen on the 1 Line in Seattle, Washington, with Westlake station being given the code of "50" and subsequent numbers being based off of Westlake's code.
+An example of this can be seen on the 1 Line in Seattle, Washington, with Westlake station being given the code of "50" and subsequent numbers being based on Westlake's code.
 The use of 50 as a base code also prevents stations along the routes being assigned codes that may be superstitious to populations around stations.

 As for any branch sections branching off from the main line (like a ‘Y’ shape track), there are several possible methods to number the stations located on the branch sections.